ProjectAida/ProjectAida.github.io/index.md

 * [Application for start-up funding](http://www.neh.gov/files/grants/university_of_nebraska_image_analysis_for_archival_discovery.pdf), submitted to National Endowment for the Humanities, Office of Digital Humanities, September 2013

 ## News & Updates
+* Aida team releases report, "Application of the Image Analysis for Archival Discovery Team’s First- Generation Methods and Software to the Burney Collection of British Newspapers" (May 2019)
 * UVA and UNL team members hold working meeting in Washington, DC (September 2018)
 * Team members present on Aida work on research with historic newspapers at annual meeting of the National Digital Newspaper Program in Washington, DC (September 2018)
 * Aida co-directors Lorang and Soh present opening keynote for 2018 HathiTrust Research Center UnCamp (January 2018)